Exclusive: U.S. set to grant tentative approval to American, Qantas venture - sources

 U.S. regulators in 2001 approved similar joint venture agreements for United and Air New Zealand Ltd and in 2011 for Delta Air Lines Inc and Virgin Australia.

-Reporting by David Shepardson; Editing by Will Dunham
+Reporting by David Shepardson in Washington; Additional reporting by Jamie Freed in Seoul; Editing by Will Dunham and Christopher Cushing